 To request an ethics consultation, you can ask a member of the patient’s care team to reach out for you, or you can call the DHMC Operator directly at 603-650-5000 and ask to have the Clinical Ethics Consultant on duty paged.

 The Dartmouth Hitchcock Medical Center (DHMC) and Dartmouth Hitchcock Clinics Clinical Ethics Committee provide free ethics consultations to hospital and clinic patients, their families, and the DHMC staff.
-We also provide advice to the Ethics Committees of hospitals and clinics within the Dartmouth Health system.
+We also advise the Ethics Committees of hospitals and clinics within the Dartmouth Health system.
 The committee is made up of trained clinical ethicists and includes doctors, nurses, social workers, therapists from many departments at DHMC, and community members.

 The Ethics Consultation service helps patients, families and care providers understand the range of reasonable options open to them; the consultation service does not make medical or patient care decisions.

-Sometimes we can help with a simple phone call.
+Sometimes, we can help with a simple phone call.
 In other cases, more formal involvement may be necessary.

 We provide a range of services, including:

-- Consultants review medical records and interview the patient, physicians, nurses, staff, family members, surrogate decision makers, and other relevant parties.
+- Consultants review medical records and interview the patient, physicians, nurses, staff, family members, surrogate decision-makers, and other relevant parties.